ChiCubed/InformaticsNotes/chapter4.md

 (Also known as a Disjoint Set data structure.)
 An efficient data structure for storing the connected components of a graph.
 Could also be considered an algorithm.

 Has two operations: find and union (hence the name).
 Each node can be considered to be in a 'group'.
 'Find' checks if two nodes are in the same group.
 'Union' merges two groups, given a node in each of the groups.
-(Note this is nothing to do with set theory.)

 ### Complexity